ChenYu0723/SCD_System/README.md

 # ITS with Markov method.

-This project's data is metroData_ODflow_15.csv
+This project's data is metroData_filtered.csv

-It is inflow and outflow of every station with 15 min.
+It is raw data of shanghai Metro.

+If you don't have it, please contact me.
 ## Code structure
 ```
 .